Guru-Deep-Singh/AWS_Certified_Cloud_Practitioner_Practice/output_md_files/practice-exam-19.md

 17. Which AWS tool is used to compare the cost of running an application on-premises to running the application in the AWS Cloud?
     - A. AWS Trusted Advisor
     - B. AWS Simple Monthly Calculator
-    - C. AWS Pricing Calculator
+    - C. AWS TCO
     - D. Cost Explorer

-18. A company has multiple AWS accounts within AWS Organizations and wants to apply the Amazon EC2 Reserved Instances benefit to a single account only. <br/> Which action should be taken?
+18. A company has multiple AWS accounts within AWS Organizations and wants to apply the Amazon EC2 Reserved Instances benefit to a single account only.
+Which action should be taken?
     - A. Purchase the Reserved Instances from master payer account and turn off Reserved Instance sharing.
     - B. Enable billing alerts in the AWS Billing and Cost Management console.
     - C. Purchase the Reserved Instances in individual linked accounts and turn off Reserved Instance sharing from the payer level.